Winnipeg restaurant Mon Ami Louis offers French-inspired cuisine

 on pedestrian bridge Esplanade Riel

-Mon Ami Louis is part of Wow Hospitality Concepts, which owns several Winnipeg restaurants.
-Mon Ami Louis will be open for brunch, lunch, and dinner through the summer months and available for rentals the rest of the year.
+Mon Ami Louis Brasserie Restaurant serves classic and contemporary French flavours.
+Mon Ami Louis, part of Wow Hospitality Concepts, which owns several Winnipeg restaurants, is open for brunch, lunch, and dinner through the summer months and available for rentals the rest of the year.

-The restaurant had a relaxed, comfortable feel.
-Service was quick (being early for the dinner crowd, the restaurant was not very busy) and the food was good.
-But one of the greatest appeals was the location.
+One of the greatest appeals is the location.
 It was relaxing to look over the river as I ate (even if I had the occasional dizzy spell from watching the moving water).
-Hopefully, the restaurant has the right plan to make a go of it in this location.
-I would like to return and sample other items on the menu.